-Their net worth is $1,300,000.
-After some research, they see they could get about $300,000 net from selling their home.
+After some research, they see they could get about $300,000 in net proceeds from selling their home.

 Entering this information into the Retire Certain Early Retirement Calculator, we see that they will have about $1,717,000 in their investment portfolio when they want to retire at age 60.

 Ted and Alice are reaching their goals to retire at age 60 with $1,500,000 in savings.
 This is a simple and traditional model that will work IF their investment account has a 4% return after fees and taxes.

 They choose to keep their current home based on this potential outcome.

 40 Percent of Net Worth in Home with Alternative Retirement Plan